 This is a variety of the dried pasilla pepper grown in the Oaxaca region of Mexico.
 It’s known for its smokiness.
 In fact, it’s even smokier than the chipotle, but in terms of heat it’s a major downgrade.

-Pasilla peppers tap out at 2,500 Scoville heat units (SHU), while chipotle – being dried and smoked jalapeños – can reach up to 8,000 SHU.
+Pasilla peppers tap out at 2,500 Scoville heat units (SHU), while chipotle, being dried and smoked jalapeños, can reach up to 8,000 SHU.
 They can be easily three times spicier, if not more.
 This is a good

 Regular habaneros are known for their fruitiness, but the chocolate habanero is a variety that actually has more of an earthy and smoky flavor to it.
 The smokiness is not quite as strong as the chipotle, but there’s that layer of habanero fruitiness that goes along with it that’s very tasty.

 In terms of heat: the chocolate habanero simply demolishes the chipotle.
 It even beats out the regular habanero with a top SHU of 577,000.
 That puts it into super-hot pepper territory, so if you go here, go in with eyes wide open.
 We think it makes a mighty fine extreme alternative to a chipotle rub for barbecue.
+You can find this chili fresh, but it’s also commonly used in hot sauces and even sold dried.

 Must-read related posts